Tarantino says won't be intimidated over movie boycott calls

-LOS ANGELES, Nov 3 (Reuters) - Director Quentin Tarantino said on Tuesday he would not be intimidated by police unions who have called for a boycott of his movies over remarks he made at a rally against police brutality.
+LOS ANGELES (Reuters) - Director Quentin Tarantino said on Tuesday he would not be intimidated by police unions who have called for a boycott of his movies over remarks he made at a rally against police brutality.

 In his first remarks on the growing controversy, the Oscar-winning director told the Los Angeles Times that he was not a “cop hater” and that his words had been misrepresented.